Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Acknowledgment

 \begin{IEEEbiography}[{ }]{Abdulla Ayyad} received his MSc. in Electrical Engineering from The University of Tokyo in 2019 where he conducted research in the Spacecraft Control and Robotics laboratory.
-He is currently a Research Associate in Khalifa University Center for Autonomous Robotic Systems (KUCARS) working on several robot autonomy projects.
+He is currently a Research Associate in Khalifa University Center for Autonomous Robotic Systems (KUCARS) and the Aerospace Research and Innovation Center (ARIC) working on several robot autonomy projects.
 His current research targets the application of AI in the fields of perception, navigation, and control. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Mohamad Chehadeh} received his MSc. in Electrical Engineering from Khalifa University, Abu Dhabi, UAE, in 2017.
+He is currently with Khalifa University Center for Autonomous Robotic Systems (KUCARS).
+His research interest is mainly focused on identification, perception, and control of complex dynamical systems utilizing the recent advancements in the field of AI. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Pedro Henrique Silva} received the B.Sc. degree in control engineering from the Federal University of Itajubá - Brazil, in 2017, and is currently pursuing his M.Sc. in AI from the University of Bath.
 He started in the field of UAVs first as a participant on international competitions and later professionally in the agriculture industry.
 He is currently a Research Associate with the Khalifa University Center for Autonomous Robotic Systems (KUCARS).
 His research interests include perception, control and AI applied to autonomous vehicles. \end{IEEEbiography}